 #Apple TV 4K

-#Tips for Better MLB.TV Streaming Quality on LG TV
+#Tips for Better MLB.TV Streaming on LG TV

-Close background apps.
-On webOS, press and hold the Home button and close unused apps.
-On streaming sticks, force-stop apps you aren’t using.
-Freed-up memory reduces lag.
+Close background apps on webOS.
+Press and hold the Home button, then close apps you aren’t using.
+Freed-up memory reduces input lag on AirPlay streams.

 MLB.TV blacks out live games in your local market.
-If you live in the New York area, for example, Yankees and Mets games won’t be available live on MLB.TV.
-Blacked-out games become available as on-demand replays about 90 minutes after the final out.
+Blacked-out games become available as on-demand replays roughly 90 minutes after the final out.

-There is no way to avoid blackouts entirely on MLB.TV.
-For local games, you’ll need a regional sports network through a live TV service like YouTube TV or fuboTV.
-Check MLB’s website to see which teams are blacked out in your ZIP code before subscribing.
+For local games, you’ll need a regional sports network through YouTube TV, fuboTV, or a similar live TV service.
+Check MLB’s blackout lookup tool with your ZIP code before subscribing.

 #Bottom Line

-LG Smart TVs don’t have a native MLB.TV app, but that doesn’t lock you out of baseball season.
-AirPlay from an iPhone or iPad is the quickest path for LG TVs made in 2018 or later.
-If you prefer a dedicated app experience with DVR controls and multi-view, plug a Fire TV Stick, Roku, or Apple TV 4K into an open HDMI port on your LG TV.
-Pick the method that fits your setup and you’ll be watching live games within minutes.
-Whichever route you go, make sure your internet connection hits at least 10 Mbps and keep your LG TV’s firmware up to date for the smoothest playback.
+LG Smart TVs don’t have a native MLB.TV app, but that won’t stop you from watching baseball.
+AirPlay from an iPhone or iPad is the quickest setup for any LG TV made in 2018 or later.
+For a standalone app with DVR controls and multi-view, plug a Fire TV Stick 4K, Roku, or Apple TV 4K into an HDMI port.
+Keep your internet at 10 Mbps or higher and your webOS firmware updated.

 #FAQ